 The most famous beach of Praslin, located on the northern tip of the island, is a must-see for everyone.
-It’s very easy to reach by car but if you come by bus, you’ll have to walk uphill and then downhill from the bus stop.
-However, the walk is easy and manageable, just wear a hat and long sleeves to protect yourselves from the burning sun.
+It’s easy to reach by car, but if you come by bus, you’ll have to walk uphill and then downhill from the bus stop.
+However, the walk is easy and manageable; wear a hat and long sleeves to protect yourself from the burning sun.
 Takamaka palms and coconut trees border Anse Lazio, and the water is crystal clear.
-It is an excellent place for snorkelling and swimming, but in december&january the waves are crashing the beach so be careful when swimming.
-There are two restaurants at each end of the beach where you can enjoy a delicious lunch with ocean views.
+It is an excellent place for snorkeling and swimming, but in december&january the waves are crashing the beach, so be careful when swimming.
+There are two restaurants at each beach end where you can enjoy a delicious lunch with ocean views.

 Tip: on the right-hand side, facing the ocean, there is a small enclosure with giant tortoises.
 Walk there and take some lovely pictures!

-On the north part of the island, Anse Possession is a beautiful bay, and the water is always calm here, so it makes an excellent place for snorkelling.
+On the north part of the island, Anse Possession is a beautiful bay, and the water is always calm here, so it makes an excellent place for snorkeling.

 Anse Cote D’or or Anse Volbert, situated on the north part of the island, is the most popular beach on the island.
 Since the beach is wide and long, there are many accommodations, plenty of restaurants and shops.
-The water is very calm, so it is suitable for families with children and for snorkelling.
-The bus stops nearby so the beach is easy to reach.
+The water is very calm, so it is suitable for families with children and snorkeling.
+The bus stops nearby, so the beach is easy to reach.

 Anse Gouvernement, at the very end of the Anse Volbert, is less crowdy and more intimate, with crystal clear water.